-We live in an age where it’s easy to go paperless, but many people have wondered why I embrace having all of my schoolwork digital, when possible.
-Since I have low vision and a print disability (more on that here), I have a profound appreciation for the availability of digital materials, and have seen the tremendous effect they can have on my learning.
-Here are ten reasons as to why I love being able to hold a wealth of information on a device.
+We live in an age where it’s easy to go paperless, but many people have wondered why I have my reasons for getting digital assignments.
+Since I have low vision and a print disability, I have a profound appreciation for the availability of digital materials.
+I have seen the tremendous effect they can have on my learning.
+Here are ten reasons for getting digital assignments and going paperless in the classroom.

 It’s much more lightweight